babincc/flutter_workshop/packages/flutter_hue/README.md

 ## Usage

+### Establishing Remote Connection

+Without doing this, your app will only be able to communicate with Philips Hue bridges that are on the same network as the user's device.
+This section will show you how to establish a remote connection with a bridge; that way, it can be controlled from anywhere in the world.

+Due to the length of these instructions, they have been placed in their own document, [here](https://github.com/babincc/flutter_workshop/blob/master/packages/flutter_hue/remote_connection_instructions.md).

+Once you have completed the steps in the above document, you will be able to communicate with a bridge remotely using the same steps as all of the examples below.

 ### Example 1

 This example shows how to get a list of all of the IP addresses of the Philips Hue bridges on the network.